scalabli/quo/docs/prompt.rst

 prompts when the parameter handling happens, and the second is to ask for prompts at a later point independently.

-This can be accomplished with the :func:`prompt` function, which asks for valid input according to a type, or the :func:`confirm` function, which asks for confirmation (yes/no).
+This can be accomplished with the :func: `prompt` function, which asks for valid input according to a type, or the :func:`Prompt` object, this makes it possible to create a Prompt instance followed by calling prompt() method for every input.
+This creates a kind of an input session and its packed with lots of features.
+You can also use the :func:`confirm` function, which asks for confirmation (yes/no).

 The following snippet uses the :func:`prompt` function to ask the user for input and returns the text.
 Just like ``input``.